-The social bonus consists of a tax credit for money donations made by individuals or entities or companies, in favour of Third Sector Entities that have submitted a project to the Ministry of Labour and Social Policies to support the recovery of unused public buildings and movable and immovable property confiscated from organised crime and assigned to Third Sector Entities, which use them exclusively for carrying out activities of general interest (see Art.
-No. 5 of Legislative Decree 117/2017).
+Art.
+81 of the Third Sector Code introduces the "social bonus".
+This consists of a tax credit for money donations made by individuals or entities or companies, in favour of TSEs that have submitted a project to the Ministry of Labour and Social Policies to support the recovery of unused public buildings and movable and immovable property confiscated from organised crime and assigned to TSEs, which use them exclusively for carrying out activities of general interest (see Art.
+5 of the Third Sector Code).
 The tax credit is equal to 65% of the donations made by individuals.